Mulk (film): Plot

 Within a matter of hours, the situation around Murad's neighborhood changes drastically.
-Everyone whom Murad had known for decades starts looking at him as a terrorist.
-His life's reputation and goodwill gets shattered in a day.
-Bilaal is taken to court for hearing and the judge Harish Madhok (Kumud Mishra) denies his bail and grants police custody of him for 7 days for further interrogation.
-After postmortem, police brings Shahid's body to hand it over to Murad, but he refuses to accept.
-Despite him strongly condemning Shahid's act, situation worsens around Murad's neighborhood where people tag his entire family as terrorists trying to shame them in every possible way.
-Stones get pelted inside the house and "Go back to Pakistan" gets written on their boundary wall.
-On the other hand, some of the Muslims with extremist mindset approach Murad and try to convince him that Shahid has sacrificed his life in the name of Jihad.
-He is a true martyr and all the Muslims should appreciate his act and rise up against Hindu dominant society which Murad strongly opposes.
-Despite everything, the family maintains their compose and relies on legal procedures to get their names cleared.
+Everyone whom Murad had known for decades starts looking at him as a terrorist, with his life's reputation and goodwill shattered in a day.
+Bilaal is taken to court for a hearing where Judge Harish Madhok (Kumud Mishra) denies his bail and grants police custody of him for 7 days for further interrogation.
+After postmortem, the police bring Shahid's body to Murad, which he refuses to accept.
+Despite him strongly condemning his nephew's atrocity, the situation worsens around Murad's neighborhood, with the people trying to shame them in every possible way.
+Stones get pelted inside the house and "Go back to Pakistan" is written on their boundary wall.
+On the other hand, some extremist Muslims try to convince Murad that Shahid has sacrificed his life in the name of Jihad and all the Muslims should rise up against the Hindu dominant society, but Murad strongly opposes this.
+Through everything, the family maintains their composure and relies on legal procedures to get their names cleared.

-As the legal proceedings begin after 7 days, public prosecutor Santosh Anand (Ashutosh Rana) tries to convince the court that this act of Shahid is not a standalone incident but an eye opener about how Muslims are breeders of terrorists.
-He argues that every single member of Murad's family was aware and supportive of Shahid's action and his home was the den of terrorist operations.
-As evidence, he presents Shahid's laptop which has detail procedure of how to make bombs, a transmitter which was installed at Murad's home to communicate with the terrorists via private frequencies, CCTV footage of Bilaal giving lift to Mefooz Alam and him selling SIM cards to terrorists without asking for any valid documents.
-Based on all these facts, he requests the judge to consider Murad also as a person of interest in this case and remove him as Bilaal's defense lawyer.
-The court agrees, Murad has to step down and Aarti takes his place as the main lawyer for this case.
+As the legal proceedings begin after 7 days, public prosecutor Santosh Anand (Ashutosh Rana) tries to convince the court that Shahid's act is not a standalone incident but an eye opener about how Muslims are breeders of terrorists.
+He argues that every single member of Murad's family was aware of and complicit in Shahid's activities, and his home was the den of terrorist operations.
+As evidence, he presents Shahid's laptop which contains detailed procedures of how to make bombs, a transmitter which was installed at Murad's home to communicate with the terrorists via private frequencies, and CCTV footage of Bilaal giving a lift to Mefooz Alam and selling SIM cards to terrorists without asking for any valid documents.
+He requests the judge to also consider Murad a person of interest in this case and remove him as Bilaal's defense lawyer.
+The court agrees and Murad is forced to step down, so Aarti takes his place.